Swetko/HW1/README.md

 ![Grayscale colorbars](figs/gray.png)

-Implement this conversion for the function `rgb_to_grayscale`.
+Implement this conversion for the function `rgb_to_grayscale` in `process_image.cpp`.
 Return a new image that is the same size but only one channel containing the calculated luma values.

 ## 4. Shifting the image colors ##